RallyTools/RallyRestToolkitForPython/README.rst

 Versions
 --------

+   * 0.8.12 - Fixed premature exercise of iterator in initial response

    * 0.8.11 - Fixed inappropriate error message when initial connect attempt timed out.
               Message had stated that the target server did not speak the Rally WSAPI.